jonathondgebhardt/yasf/yasf.md

 Pseudo-code:
 - position += velocity * delta_time

-## Classes that require time
-I've implemented a basic `mover` that moves an `entity` given it's `position`, `velocity` and delta time.
-The time is currently hard-coded.
-I need to design a clock.
-Maybe for now, I'll just bake a clock into `mover` and extract it when the time comes.
+## Supporting event based and cycle based clocks
+I might need to rethink `time_updater`.
+Perhaps `time_updater` should include the fixed time between ticks, if appropriate, and `clock` has current time and elapsed time since last tick.
+That way, our `mover` can still work with an event based updater.
+I think this would also work with a "real-time" simulation.

 ## Simulation tree
 I guess it's that time: design the layout of the tree.

-├──
+`simulation`: `object`
     │
-└──

-`simulation`: `object`
     ├── children
-│     └── root of `entity`s: `object`
+    │     ├── root of `entity`s: `object`
     │     └── root of processors: `object`
-├── components
+    └── components
-│     └── `clock`
+          └── `clock`

+At the moment, I can't think of any other high-level classes I'll need.